orbitalci/orbital/questions_and_notes.md

 - fix dev mode (maybe fuck this)
 - fix html viewer displaying *oldest* matching git hash (maybe fuck this)

+## little TODOs?:
+- something that says X isn't tracked by ocelot (ADD THIS CHECK TO ALL COMMANDS SO THAT BEHAVIOR IS CONSISTENT)
+- something to take care of removing dead docker containers + images from werker's host (this shit builds up fast)
+- add ability to remove webhooks??? (this would be handy while we're playing around with stuff)
+- add ability to specify if you want all branches built
+- add optional to specify working directory inside of ocelot.yml
+- `ocelot watch` - create a new webhook
+- `ocelot trigger jessishank/mytestocy <hash>` - to put on queue w/o bitbucket webhook
+- polling option to add new repos with ocelot.yml
+- `ocelot summary` command takes in -repo or --hash?
+- add `who triggered this` value to summary table
+- add *what* triggered this build
+	- command line trigger
+	- pr trigger
+	- commit trigger
+	- etc.

 ## BIG TODOs:
 - actually parse out exit codes, not just shit itself if it gets a non-zero one
 - put a limit on number of running containers at once